College Bank and Lower Falinge: Frequently Asked Questions

 We will continue to keep all residents updated on timescales to make sure they know when their home could be affected by proposals long before any final decisions are made.

-Will I be able to stay living in the Town Centre if I want to?
+Could I still live in the Town Centre if I wanted to?

 As an RBH tenant, could I have the same number of bedrooms if I had to move?

 Yes.
 You would have the highest priority for rehousing and the option would be ‘like for like’ in terms of number of bedrooms.
 If you want to have a different sized home to better meet your future needs, this is something we could talk through as part of the rehousing process.

 As an RBH tenant, would I receive any compensation if I had to move home?

 RBH tenants that need to move home would be entitled to compensation of £5,800, an amount set by the Government but paid by RBH.
 This figure is the total for all tenants living at an address and payable to those on the tenancy agreement.

 In addition, we would pay residents a disturbance payment of £500 plus £250 towards the costs of removals.

 If a RBH tenant has any rent, service charge or recharge arrears these would be deducted from the compensation.

 As a homeowner, what would happen if I had to move?